AutomationWithAnsible/ansible-usermanage/README.md

 ===

 #NOTE:
-Major rewrite is going on so please hold on :)
+*Major rewrite is going on so please hold on :) or use stable release*

+# TODO
+Currently the playbook serves my needs, but I it lacks some features

+* Finish rewrite of library
+* Write test
+* Support multiple user files and chef databag
+* Support DB can be in get
+* Syntax checks

 #Why?